dev-sys-do/sealci/docs/arch/scheduler.md

 This allows for a clean separation of duties between the controller and the scheduler.
 The former is responsible for managing the CI jobs themselves, independently from the actual resources that evolve within the CI cluster.
 Schedulers thus allow for an efficient distribution of load between computing resources.

-- To provide the output (or failure) to the controller
-- To optimally schedule actions in agents
-- To know which agents are available and which are not

 ### How?

 A scheduler has a pool of available agents.
 Each agent is connected through a continuous connection to monitor their resource capacities.